Introduction to our Calibration Feature

 The Calibration Feature utilizes additional data and analytics to scale StreetLight Index values to estimated counts.
 There are two options:

-Calibrating our Metrics with your own count data is a feature available to all subscription levels.
-Calibrating with our 2017 AADT data is available to those who have a Gold or Platinum subscription.
-The Calibration Feature can be used in the following Project Types: Zone Activity Analysis, O-D Analysis, O-D with Middle Filter, O-D to Preset Geography, and Segment Analysis.
+Calibrating our Metrics with your provided count data or AADT data is a feature available to all subscription levels.* The Calibration Feature can be used in the following Project Types: Zone Activity Analysis, O-D Analysis, O-D with Middle Filter, O-D to Preset Geography, and Segment Analysis.
+You may also use your bicycle or pedestrian count data to calibrate bicycle and pedestrian projects.

-Here are few important things to keep in mind when using the Calibration Feature:
+Here are a few important things to keep in mind when using the Calibration Feature:

-- If you select all of 2017 for your Project’s Data Period, StreetLight InSight assumes that the calibration data represents all of 2017.
+- If, for example, you select all of 2017 for your Project’s Data Period, StreetLight InSight assumes that the calibration data represents all of 2017.
 If your calibration data is actually from 2015, you are making an implicit assumption that travel behavior in 2015 was the same as 2017 for these road segments.

-- If you selected a data period of all 2017, but your calibration data was only from January 2017, you’ve made an implicit assumption that all of 2017 was the same as the month of January.
+- If you selected a data period that includes all of 2017, but your calibration data was only from January 2017, you’ve made an implicit assumption that all of 2017 was the same as the month of January.

-- Note that the StreetLight AADT is calculated for 2017.
-If you’re including data from other months or years in your Project, you’ll be making an implicit assumption that all of 2017 was the same as the data period you’ve selected.
+- Note that the StreetLight AADT is calculated specifically for 2017 or 2018.
+For example, If are using StreetLight AADT from 2017 to calibrate, and you’re including data from other months or years other than 2017 in your Project, you’ll be making an implicit assumption that all of 2017 was the same as the data period you’ve selected.

 Step 1: Zones and Zone Sets

-To get estimated counts from a Project, start by creating a Calibration Zone Set.
-To do this, you can upload your own AADT, ADT, AWDT, or AAWDT information.
-If you have access to StreetLight’s 2017 AADT Metrics, then you can calibrate your project with those analytics.
-If you are calibrating a Zone Set with 2017 AADT, you can upload a Zone Set without adding calibration information to your Zone Set first.
-To learn more on how to create a Calibration Zone Set.
+To get estimated vehicle counts from a Project, start by creating a Calibration Zone Set.
+To do this, you can upload your own AADT, ADT, AWDT, or AAWDT information to the Calibration Zone Set using "Single Factor User-provided Counts," or if you do not have your own counts you can use "Single Factor with StreetLight AADT" for calibration.
+Using Single Factor calibration is different when using your own count data versus StreetLight AADT, so learn more on how to create a Calibration Zone Set.

-Note: It is perfectly fine to have a Zone Set where some Zones have calibration data and some don’t.
-It’s also fine to have anywhere from one Zone to a hundred Zones when using “Calibrate with my Zone Counts”.
-When using “Calibrate with StreetLight AADT,” we recommend using between seven and twenty zones for optimal results.
+- It is perfectly fine to have a Zone Set where some Zones have calibration data and some don’t.
+It’s also fine to have anywhere from one Zone to a hundred Zones when using “Single Factor User-provided Counts”.
+When using “Single Factor with StreetLight AADT,” we recommend using between seven and twenty zones for optimal results.

-If you are calibrating with “My Zone Counts” you will create a Zone Set that contains your count data, learn more on creating Calibrated Zone Sets.
-The guide below is an overview of the information you will need to use the Calibration Feature with “My Zone Counts.”
-It uses an example from Montgomery County, MD.
+If you are calibrating with “Single Factor User-provided Counts” you will create a Zone Set that contains your count data, learn more on creating Calibrated Zone Sets.
+The guide below is an overview of the information you will need to use the Calibration Feature.
+This example calibrates with "Single Factor with User-provided Counts" and is based in Montgomery County, MD.

 Calibration Zones can be either polygons or lines, and they must always be Pass-through.
 When adding Calibration Data to your Zones you must include the following fields:

-- Calibration Data: Choose whether your counts are AADT, ADT, AWDT, or AAWDT data.
+- Calibration Type: Choose whether your counts are AADT, ADT, AWDT, or AAWDT data.

 - Calibration Value: Input your known counts.